-Marcolès was eerily foggy when we arrived and the lady opposite, widowed last Christmas spend a happy 40 minutes watching them unload my life gleefully nothing the see-through boxes full of soft furnishings and the lovely Georgian table named ‘Gerry’s Aunt’ for it’s provenience, my sleigh bed and the washing machine which is not white but black and consequently befuddled her, before the bone-intrusive damp cold got too much for her and she hastened into her parlour from whence she twitched her lace curtains for a further many several minutes.
+Marcolès was eerily foggy when we arrived and the lady opposite, widowed last Christmas spent a happy 40 minutes watching them unload my life, gleefully and rather beadily eyeing the contents of the see-through boxes full of soft furnishings and the lovely Georgian table named ‘Gerry’s Aunt’ for it’s provenance, my sleigh bed and the washing machine which is not white but black and consequently befuddled her, before the bone-intrusive damp cold got too much for her and she hastened into her parlour from whence she twitched her lace curtains for a further many several minutes.
 She was convinced they could not, should not, would not get their lorry between the hairdresser and the post office … looking at the picture, it is unsurprising but they managed it by the skin of the skinniest of teeth and when the postman arrived to empty the letter box, he too entered into the spirit of the occasion leaving his van running and hooting humerous insults at the men from the next department over.
 Not many move into our village, too many are moving out – it was a day for celebration and I know I am fortunate.

 Now all my life lies in boxes on the ground floor.
 It is time for me to take up the story which I dropped when I moved to the US last year and I will now promise you a Marcolès Monday every week for the next several to bring you up to speed with the work that we have done in the last two years and particularly the work we did in the 6 months that my husband was living on the same continent as me for once, earlier this year.
 We have much still to do and we have now put the house in semi-mothballs ….
 I will go once every couple of months and carry on, but on a dust and air budget progress is very slow.
 But the real thing is that we are doing it – no ritzy contractors, no contractors at all just sweat, occasional blood and epic tears.
 One day they will be tears of joy when we finally manage to say ‘our work here is done’ … that will be a day for champagne and dancing.
 And I, the optimist, look forward to it.